digiscot/digiscot-website/pages/projects/comas.md

 Things that worked well so far:

 1. Huge demand and need to be very flexible in responding as people at very diferent and often basic levles of comprehension about using IT very much afraid to utilise it through stories of machines crashing to viruses etc.
-2. working where people are at and at a speed that is suitable for them using ordinary language.
+2. Working where people are at and at a speed that is suitable for them using ordinary language.
 3. Text

 Things that we would do differently next time:

-1. get more resources to have more time to do it
+1. Get more resources to have more time to do it
-2. market it clearer from the start
+2. Market it clearer from the start
 3. Text